February 1974 United Kingdom general election: Background

 In December 1973 Heath warned in a series of speeches that because of the "oil shock" that the United Kingdom was headed into a recession and the British people should expect economic austerity.
 The need to avoid importing the now considerably more expensive oil to help manage the balance-of-payments led the Heath government to turn towards coal (which Britain was self-sufficient in) as a substitute source of energy, which gave the coal miners union immense leverage over the government to press for higher wages for the coal miners.
 Prior to the oil shock, the government could always threaten to convert electricity plants powered by coal to oil, a threat that could no longer be credibly made.
 In the years prior to the "oil shock", there had been a tendency to switch from coal to oil to power electricity plants, a policy that reduced the need for coal and hence coal miners.
 Heath offered the coal miners a 7% wage increase, which was rejected as insufficient by the miners who wanted a 35% wage increase.
 In late 1973-early 1974, Heath held a series of inconclusive meetings with Joe Gormley, the president of the National Union of Mineworkers.
 Several times, Heath threatened to call a snap election with the aim of seeking a mandate to oppose the demands of Gormley and the other union leaders, a tactic that was considered to be counterproductive by the union leaders.
-In a bid to save electricity, in December 1973 the Heath government passed a bill imposing a three-day work week that came into effect on 1 January 1974, which greatly contributed to the crisis atmosphere.
+In a bid to save electricity, in December 1973 the Heath government passed a bill to impose what was known as the "Three-Day Week" that came into effect on 1 January 1974, which greatly contributed to the crisis atmosphere.
 Heath decided in early 1974 to call a snap election to provide him with the mandate to oppose the NUM.
 In the early 1970s, the Liberals under Jeremy Thorpe had won 5 by-elections and public opinion polls showed that the Liberals would win at least 20% of the popular vote in a general election.
 Heath calculated that under the first-the-post system that the Liberals would not be able to translate their support into winning many seats, but that the Liberals would draw away many Labour voters disenchanted with Harold Wilson.